-1. Instructors will post student support hours for each semester.
-Students interested in meeting with an instructor should make an appointment during office hours located in the Health and Human Services office.
-Please check in with the Division Specialist at 920.693.1293 and limit requests for faculty member's time to office hours whenever feasible.
+- 1. Instructors will post student support hours for each semester.
+Students interested in meeting with an instructor should make an appointment during office hours with the instructor.
+Please limit requests for faculty member's time to office hours whenever feasible. - 2.

-- 2. Special appointments, if necessary, should be arranged with the instructor in question.
-Students may schedule an appointment or leave a message for the instructor by calling the LTC number and requesting Health and Human Services or by accessing the faculty person's voice mail. - 3.
 Students may be given their instructors cell phone numbers.
 It is expected that you do not share this number and use it for any purpose other than to communicate in class/clinical as directed by your instructor.